Frequently Asked Questions

 Hydrolyzation is a controlled natural enzymatic process that breaks guar gum down into smaller units, greatly decreasing its viscosity and allowing the particles to dissolve more readily, while maintaining the original fiber content.

 People whose bodies are unaccustomed to getting sufficient dietary fiber – from food or fiber supplements – may sometimes experience gas, bloating and/or diarrhea.
-Those side effects are virtually non-existent with Sunfiber.
+Those side effects are virtually non-existent with Sunfiber at the recommended dosages.

 Typically not, however, with Sunfiber there is a true regulating effect helping with both constipation and diarrhea.
 Sunfiber binds excess water and tends to add more bulk to the stool.
 Sunfiber also has a prebiotic effect that helps to improve the status of the micro flora in the digestive system.